mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 ### Bestiary
 Each mod gets its own filter for the bestiary, by default a "?" icon.
 You can change it by providing a 30x30 `icon_small.png` in your root folder.

-To add drops to NPCs, you now have to use the `Mod/GlobalNPC.ModifyNPCLoot` (and `GlobalNPC.ModifyGlobalLoot`) hooks (instead of the 1.3 analog of `NPCLoot`, `OnKill`, which is for non-loot (e.g. marking a boss as defeated, spawning ores or projectiles)).
+To add drops to NPCs, you now have to use the `Mod/GlobalNPC.ModifyNPCLoot` (and `GlobalNPC.ModifyGlobalLoot`) hooks (instead of the 1.3 analog of `NPCLoot`, `OnKill`, which is for non-loot e.g. marking a boss as defeated, spawning ores or projectiles)).
+Read more about it [here](https://github.com/tModLoader/tModLoader/wiki/Basic-NPC-Drops-and-Loot-1.4).

 You can customize the bestiary entries using the `ModNPC.SetBestiary` hook, and the appearance of the NPC in the preview and full image by adding your data to `NPCID.Sets.NPCBestiaryDrawOffset`.